Kudrinskaya Square Building: History

 The skyscraper was laid down in 1950 and completed in 1954.
 It was the last of the Seven Sisters to be completed.

 Its apartments were originally intended for cultural leaders of the former USSR; they are currently inhabited by wealthy Russians.

+On August 1, 2026, at a birthday party in the Balzi Rossi restaurant was the site of the 2026 Moscow bombing which killed 5 people and injured 19, including Russian military officials.